 Monticello Teacher Institute: The Barringer Research Fellowship for Teachers of American History

 Applicants will be chosen by a selection committee according to evidence of their success as a teacher; demonstration that the fellowship will relate to the teaching skills and needs of the applicant; and the commitment and qualifications of the applicant to undertake a concentrated study relating to the life and times of Thomas Jefferson, including basic research skills, writing proficiency, and competency using digital education tools and technology.
+Previous lesson plans have focused on topics such as the legacy of the Declaration of Independence, education, slavery at Monticello, and the sciences.

 The Barringer Fellowship is administered by Monticello’s Education & Visitor Programs Department.
 Questions regarding this opportunity should be directed to firstname.lastname@example.org with "MTI/Barringer Fellowship" in the subject line.